Are You Experiencing Economic or Financial Abuse?

 Why Do Abusers Use These Tactics?

-If you have lack of access to finances or a job, a gaslighter or narcissist knows you will be less likely to leave.
+If you lack access to finances or a job, a gaslighter or narcissist knows you will be less likely to leave.
 Having money and a job allows you to exercise more control over your life circumstances.
 The more a gaslighter or narcissist limits your options, the more you rely on him or her.
 The more the gaslighter or narcissist tells you that you are "crazy," or that you "deserve" to be treated this way, the more isolated you become.
 The gaslighter or narcissist knows you are less likely to seek outside help from friends, family, or an attorney when you have limited means or resources.

 What Can You Do?